biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Taxa Bar Plots
 ~~~~~~~~~~~~~~

 When creating a closed reference BIOM table, each sequence is matched to the Green Genes database with 97% accuracy, and assigned a taxonomy (See this section for a refresher on '16S data <http://cmi-workshop.readthedocs.io/en/latest/qiita-16S-processing.html>`__).
 This enables us to display this data to view the percentage of each taxa within each sample.
-When using "Deblurred" data, there is no taxa assignment since features are kept as individual error-corrected sequences, so if you are referencing this tutorial with your own deblurred data you can skip to the next section “Alpha Diversity Analysis".
+When using "Deblurred" data, there is no taxa assignment since features are kept as individual error-corrected sequences, so if you are referencing this tutorial with your own deblurred data you can skip to the next section `Alpha Diversity Analysis`_.

 To display the taxonomic profiles of our samples, we will select our rarefied data artifact, and click "Process".
 The same processing view we saw previously now appears, so click on "taxa_barplot" from the dropdown menu to arrive at the following view: